tomasz0808/holidayService/README.md

     "name2": "Last Day of Kwanzaa, New Year's Day"
 }
 ```
-- In case when no common holiday for coutries can be found approprate response will be send back by the service
+- In case when no common holiday for coutries can be found approprate response will be send back by the service.

 ## Additional info
 - Service has two additional health check register using dropwizard.
 They can be triggered with: